cobi-bike/Module-Grid/README.md

 # Grid DevKit Module for COBI.bike

-The Grid DevKit Module displays cycling and trip statistics and allows to customize their appearance.
+The Grid DevKit Module displays cycling and trip statistics and allows you to customize their appearance.
-Its part of a collection of Open Source [modules](https://cobi.bike/devkit) for the [COBI.bike](https://cobi.bike) system.
+It's part of a collection of Open Source [modules](https://cobi.bike/devkit) for the [COBI.bike](https://cobi.bike) system.

 <img src="screenshot.png" width="500px" alt="COBI.bike Grid module">